 Some services have additional data that you can assign to a newly created user.
 For example, when you assign a group to a Salesforce application with provisioning enabled, you can choose the Salesforce roles and profiles that are assigned to users in the group.

 A company uses AD groups to control access to files and they are migrating to Box for file sharing.
 Folders are set up in Box that reflect the same or a similar hierarchy to the on-premises file server.
 Import groups into Okta and then push them to Box where they can be assigned to Collaboration Folders.

 Groups are an important asset so leveraging them properly is important.
 Groups simplify administration in various ways, including the ability to determine who gets access to applications, who is assigned a certain role in an app, and who gets subjected to security policies.
 Unfortunately, managing groups can be tedious, especially if users must be added and removed manually.

 There are three important requirements that apply to all the uses of group membership rules in this article.

-- There is a maximum of 100 rules in any collection of rules.
+- There is a maximum of 100 rules for each org.

 - A change of group membership in Okta groups does not trigger rules.
-Best Practice: Do not base rules on group membership changes.
+Do not base rules on group membership changes.

 Using Group Membership Rules